 “We looked at different parts of the UK where we thought would be the first place to build up a larger organisation.
 The welcome that we have received here has been quite tremendous.
 The amount of infrastructure available here in Holyhead was an important part of the decision.
 We met a number of different governmental bodies and they’ve all been extremely supportive about the sector and very curious about how they can support us.

 “The combination of different governmental organisations all being on the same line and vision has been very obvious.
 It’s been a clear path that fitted well into what we are trying to do.

 “Seventy per cent of our globe is covered with oceans, so obviously if we can utilise all the moving currents around the world, that’s going to make a big change.
-Our collaborations have expanded into working with Swansea University on mammal investigations and things like that.
+Our collaborations have expanded into working with Bangor University on mammal investigations and things like that.
 Those type of collaborations are going to be really important for Minesto and other investors coming here.

 “They’re quite unique in the way that they can actually support businesses in what we really want and need.
 It’s a big difference compared to, for example, Swedish universities.
 It’s very high quality but also very supportive to developing businesses.